Why Traditional Mining Methods Are Not Enough

 Now, consider that these operations are often located in the world’s driest regions.
 In Chile’s Salar de Atacama, mining activities have consumed more than 65% of the area’s freshwater, putting pressure on local communities and fragile ecosystems.

-Hard rock lithium mining, primarily in Australia, involves open-pit mining — a method that removes vast layers of earth, generates massive waste rock piles, and disrupts entire ecosystems.
-While carbon emissions from processing spodumene remain a concern, what is often overlooked is the land footprint.
+Hard rock lithium mining, primarily in Australia, involves open-pit mining-, which removes vast layers of earth, generates massive waste rock piles, and disrupts entire ecosystems.
+While carbon emissions from processing spodumene remain a concern, the land footprint is often overlooked.

 To put it into perspective:

-- In contrast, newer modular technologies like Direct Lithium Extraction (DLE) can achieve the same output with just 1.4 acres — a 99% smaller footprint.
+• In contrast, newer modular technologies, such as Direct Lithium Extraction (DLE), can achieve the same output with just 1.4 acres - a 99% smaller footprint.

 That is not just more efficient — it is the difference between clear-cutting an entire forest and leaving the landscape virtually untouched.

-Here is the kicker: even before lithium reaches a battery plant, it is often shipped from the mine to the chemical processor to the cathode facility — zigzagging across up to 50,000 km of global supply chains.
+Here's the kicker: even before lithium reaches a battery plant, it is often shipped from the mine to the chemical processor and then to the cathode facility - zigzagging across up to 50,000 km of global supply chains.

 These logistics, paired with energy-intensive processing, result in staggering emissions.
 For every 1,000 metric tons of lithium carbonate equivalent (LCE) produced: